BuoyantIO/service-mesh-academy/sneak-peek-2-14/README.md

 kubectl --context face get link -n linkerd-multicluster smiley -o yaml | bat -l yaml
 ```

-This also gives us a much better way to check the other clusters to observe
+This also gives us another way to check the other clusters to observe that
-that they have no links:
+they have no links:

 ```bash
 kubectl --context smiley get link -n linkerd-multicluster